mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-02"></a>
 [Back to top](#top)
 ## TX-02 -- Rep. Ted Poe (R)
+### Committees
+Ted Poe is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $1,789,000.00 in SC HEP grants.